Health equity solutions: You can’t go with your gut

 Measurement starts with good data.
 And the right combination of data can lead to actionable steps.
 For the fullest picture, couple your data with administrative claims data, publicly available data, proprietary databases and science- or evidence-based care.

-3. Ensure you can effectively collect and** track** these metrics across** time**.
+- Ensure you can effectively collect and track these metrics over time.

-4. Ensure measurements are useful and meaningful for the patients and communities, and can be tied back to the data and build on the evidence.
+- Ensure measurements are useful and meaningful for the patients and communities; and can be tied back to the data and build on the evidence.

 But the work doesn’t stop there.
 Data is continuously evolving, and as time progresses you need to consider additional fields to add to your datasets.
 For example, as gender identities and sexual orientation continue to expand, so should your data management fields.
 That’s why we not only help you stand up a dashboard with Health Insights, but we also are committed to helping you maintain that dashboard.
 Whether it’s through the addition of new fields or analytics.